brentvollebregt/nitratine.net/posts/how-to-serve-a-react-app-from-a-python-server/post.md

-title: "How To Serve React From A Python Server"
+title: "How To Serve A React App From A Python Server"
 date: 2020-08-29
 category: Tutorials
 tags: [python, react, flask]